clifford269/FrutigerFX/README.md

 # FrutigerFX
-Aims to fully build the Windows/Frutiger Aero coolness into the Mozilla Firefox ESR 115 interface, and make computing fun once again.
+Aims to fully build the Windows/Frutiger Aero coolness into the Mozilla Firefox ESR Releases (Currently, 115) interface, and make computing fun once again.

 **Disclaimer**: